alchemical-lich/alchemical-lich.github.io/_pages/adventures.md

 <img src="http://alchemical-lich.github.io/images/HRE_map_old_2024.png"  width="65%" >

-*The Vile Tales of Christman Grippertenius* is the northern part of the map (even though the historical tales that inspired this module did place way before the Thirty Years War).
+*The Vile Tales of Christman Grippertenius* is the northern part of the map (even though the historical tales that inspired this module took place way before the Thirty Years War).

 **Factions** that are active in the area include: